ThirstyThirsty/ThirstyThirstySeason01NFTs/README.md

 There is an allow-list ("goldlist") system for the "Table" tier.

 It has a list of wallets with the privilege to mint a chunk of that tier at a lower price point.
-For performance and security purposes, _we are never storing this list anywhere on this application._ Not on the website's database, nor on the smart contract.
-Ever.

-Instead, we are using a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), which is a useful cryptographic data structure that helps doing the following process for our purpose:

-1. Turn the goldlist of wallets (public keys) using a Merkle Tree algorithm.
-2. Store the hash called "Merkle root" in the site's DB.
-The "Merkle root" is like a signature of this specific tree.
-3. Use a specific Merkle tree algo to compare any wallet's public key to the "Merkle root".
-4. Comparison will yield a positive answer if the public key belongs to the tree (i.e. the wallet address is in the goldlist), a negative otherwise, without ever giving away the original list.

-In our implementation, we use a dedicated script to generate a "Merkle root" for the goldlist.
+We are using a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) to handle list verification.

-#### Generate a new Merkle root for the goldlist
+#### Generate a new Merkle tree for the goldlist

 1. In the `scripts` directory, create a `goldlist.json` file based on `scripts/goldfile.example.json`: